crodjer/crodjer/README.md

 Hopefully, I'd get to write Rust professionally.

 Python and Haskell are the languages I think code in.
-Professionally, I have worked with Python, Ruby, Clojure and Java.
+Professionally, I have worked with Python, Ruby, Clojure and (a tiny bit) Java.

 <!--
 **crodjer/crodjer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.